Power of masking methods for adaptive testing in a multivariate normal means problem: Comparing the asymptotic powers of the three methods

 \paragraph{$\bm S$.} The scores $S_j$ are constructed based on $\hat{\bm v}$ and $\bm X^\score$ (Figure~\ref{fig:common-paradigm}).
 For both priors, the score for the $j$th hypothesis is a function of $\hat{\bm v}^\top \bm X^\score_j$, i.e., the projection of the $j$th vector onto the learned direction.
 Asymptotically, this quantity's distribution under the null and the alternative differs by a \textit{signal strength} $\mu$ (a normal mean shift or a $\chi^2$ scaling factor), the product of the alignment of $\hat{\bm v}$ with $\bm v$ and the signal strength in $\bm X^\score$:

-\paragraph{$\widehat{\mathcal R}$.} The rejection set results from a multiplicity correction procedure on the scores $S_j$, which is BH for Split BH and In-sample BH and a different procedure for BONuS.
-We show that this distinction vanishes asymptotically, and that the overall power for all three methods is some prior-dependent function $P$ of the signal strength in the alternative scores as well as the non-null proportion $\gamma$.
-The function $P$ is defined in terms of the limiting power of BH applied to testing simple hypotheses of the form $H_0: Y \sim G_0 \ \text{versus} \ H_1: Y \sim G_1$, where a fraction $\gamma$ are non-nulls \citep{Genovese2002}: \begin{definition}[BH TPR function] For a non-null proportion $\gamma \in [0,1]$ and null and alternative distributions $G_0$ and $G_1$ with survival functions $\bar G_0$ and $\bar G_1$, we define
+\paragraph{$\widehat{\mathcal R}$.} The rejection set results from a calibration procedure on the scores $S_j$, or equivalently, an application of BH to score-derived $p$-values.
+The overall power can be expressed as a prior-dependent but method-independent function $P$ of the signal strength in the alternative scores as well as the non-null proportion $\gamma$.
+The function $P$ is defined in terms of the limiting power of BH applied to testing simple hypotheses of the form $H_0: Y \sim G_0 \ \text{versus} \ H_1: Y \sim G_1$, where a fraction $\gamma$ are non-nulls \citep{Genovese2002}: \begin{definition}[BH TPR function] For a non-null proportion $\gamma \in (0,1]$ and null and alternative distributions $G_0$ and $G_1$ with survival functions $\bar G_0$ and $\bar G_1$, we define

 \end{definition}